-Our farmers and butchers work closely together to supply our Farmshop with tender, flavourful Herdwick mutton every week of the year.
+Our farmers and butchers work closely together to supply our Farmshop with tender, flavourful Herdwick mutton.
 It comes from wether shearlings: castrated males that are between one and two years old.

 We use two family-owned Cumbrian abattoirs, both within a 40-mile radius of our Farm.
 Our Farm Manager Bob Day or Head of Butchery David Morland usually take our sheep to the abattoir themselves to ensure that stress is minimised.